 Coxwold, Shandy Hall, Newburgh and Byland

 Coxwold, about three miles south of Kilburn was once the wold belonging to an Anglo-Saxon called Cucha.
 It has a fifteenth century church with monuments dedicated to the Belasis family.
 Three sites of historic interest lie close to Coxwold.
-They are- Shandy Hall, Newburgh Priory and Byland Abbey and a little further to the east are Ampleforth and Gilling Castle that are covered in the Ryedale section.
+They are Shandy Hall, Newburgh Priory and Byland Abbey and a little further to the east are Ampleforth and Gilling Castle that are covered in our Ryedale page.

 Byland Abbey, once Britain’s largest Cistercian church, lies to the north of Coxwold in the village of Wass (an Old English word for a swamp).
 Byland, now a ruin was founded in 1177 by monks from Furness in Cumbria, although the first site they chose was near Helmsley in Ryedale.
-This location caused confusion for the monks when the bell was tolled at nearby Rievaulx Abbey , so the monks moved to their present site.
+Apparently its location caused confusion for the monks when the bell was tolled at nearby Rievaulx Abbey, so the monks moved to their present site.
 Their former location is called Old Byland.

 Yorkshire Pages Links